 Liability of Company Officers and Managers

 Clients often worry whether or not the LLC liability shield will hold up if there is only one member.
 This is not a concern in Texas.
-Since BOC Sec.
-101.002 makes it clear that rules in this area relating to corporations also apply to LLC´s, then (subject to the piercing rules outlined above) an LLC´s liability shield remains intact even though there is only one member.
-Most small business LLC´s consist of a single member, a couple of partners, or a husband and wife team.
-These persons should have no fear that, if properly documented, their LLC will protect them.
+Since Business Organizations Code section 101.002 makes it clear that rules in this area relating to corporations also apply to LLCs, then (subject to the piercing rules outlined above) an LLC's liability shield remains intact even though there is only one member.

-A Texas Series LLC (as opposed to a traditional LLC) allows for different compartments or series that are insulated from the assets and liabilities of other series within the company.
-While not technically separate legal entities, these individual series are nonetheless permitted to behave as sub-companies – doing business independently of the company at large, entering into contracts, and holding title to property.
-The Series LLC has become an increasingly popular vehicle, particularly for real estate investors.
-Although there is not yet Texas statutory or case law on this subject, although extensive precedent exists from other jurisdictions to which a Texas court may look for guidance in the series context.
-It is our view that even if a particular series is pierced the other series within the company will remain intact – but, as is always true in litigation, it depends on the circumstances.
+A series LLC (as opposed to a traditional LLC) allows for different compartments or series that are insulated from the assets and liabilities of other series within the company.
+While not technically separate legal entities, these individual series nonetheless behave as subcompanies capable of doing business independently of the company at large, entering into contracts, and holding title to property.
+There is not yet published Texas case law on this subject, although extensive precedent exists from other jurisdictions to which a Texas court may look for guidance in the series context.
+It is our view that even if a particular series is pierced, the other series within the company will remain intact.

-Many business persons utilize online services or otherwise engage in no-frill LLC filings involving a one-page Certificate of Formation and the payment of a filing fee – and then believe they are safe from lawsuits.
+Many business persons utilize online services or otherwise engage in no-frill LLC filings involving a one-page COF and the payment of a filing fee—and then believe they are safe from lawsuits.
 This may not be so if the company fails to follow up with a company agreement, issuance of membership certificates, minutes of meetings, and the like.
-While Sec.
-21.223(a)(3) expressly eliminates the failure to observe corporate formalities as a basis for veil piercing, such failure may well be subtly considered by a real-world court in determining whether or not an actual fraud was perpetrated.
-Add an "inflamed jury," one that is outraged at a perceived injustice, and the risk that a court will pierce the veil grows more likely.
+While section 21.223(a)(3) expressly eliminates the failure to observe corporate formalities as a basis for piercing, such failure may well be subtly considered by a real-world court in determining whether or not an actual fraud was perpetrated.
+Add an inflamed jury, one that is outraged at a perceived injustice, and the risk that a court will pierce the veil grows more likely.
 The law is not a machine.
 One cannot underestimate the human factor.
 It is more prudent to be safe than sorry when it comes to company documentation and other formalities.

-Failing to pay Texas franchise tax and subsequent loss of the company´s charter can be disastrous for asset protection.
-Note the following from the Texas Tax Code:
+Failing to pay Texas franchise tax and subsequent loss of the company's charter can be disastrous for asset protection.
+Note the following from the Tax Code:

 (a) If the corporate privileges of a corporation are forfeited for the failure to file a report or pay a tax or penalty, each director or officer of the corporation is liable for each debt of the corporation that is created or incurred in this state after the date on which the report, tax, or penalty is due and before the corporate privileges are revived.
 The liability includes liability for any tax or penalty imposed by this chapter on the corporation that becomes due and payable after the date of the forfeiture.